enderphan94/Learn-Power-Shell/README.md

     `.\adTracking.ps1`

 - Write all data to CSV file:

     `.\adTracking.ps1 -addToReport`

-- rite data to CSV file with given amount of data:
+- Write data to CSV file with given amount of data:

     `.\adTracking.ps1 -addToReport -amount 100`